 Some people told me: “I was out there and never saw the cloud.”
 It’s all about keeping a wide horizon and “looking around the yachts.”
 Then I worked on the cloud to get the billowing effect.

 What are your favorite shooting conditions?

-How do you protect your gear from all of the elements?
+How do you protect your gear from all of these elements?

 What sort of editing do you do?

 I have an assistant for the Rolex events and we make the selection together in Photo Mechanic.
 She then works in Lightroom and Photoshop.

 When I do my own editing, like during the Rolex Farr 40 North American Championship, I use Photo Mechanic, Photoshop, and sometimes Aperture.

 I have been using CANON cameras since 1972!
 I went through their whole professional lineup:

 From the CANON FTb QL body, during the good or bad, old Kodachrome days, all the way to the CANON EOS-1D X I used during the 2012 Weymouth Olympic Games, plus the CANON 5D Mark III and the CANON EOS 6D.
 Some I own, some are given to me by CANON to test.